CordellGriggs/PHYS4130-S26/Michael/ODEs/Project 3/writeup.md

         return solutions
 ```
 The last method that will be used is the 4th Order Yoshida Integrator.
-It was historically devloped by plasma physicists before making its way into the other fields.
+It was devloped by plasma physicists before making its way into the other fields.
 The Yoshida method builds a very accurate time step by carefully combining several smaller, symmetrically arranged steps of a simpler symplectic integrator (like velocity Verlet).
 Instead of taking one step with a fixed update rule, it takes a sequence of substeps with specially chosen positive and negative time coefficients that cause lower-order errors to cancel out.
-Intuitively, you can think of it as moving the system forward, slightly backward, and forward again in a balanced way so that the mistakes made in each part offset one another.
-The result is a method that remains symplectic (so it preserves the geometric structure of the system, like energy behavior over long times) but achieves much higher accuracy per step than basic methods.
+The result is a method that remains symplectic and achieves much higher accuracy per step than other methods.
+Likewise, this will have to be written explicitly.

 ```python
 def Yoshida(X0, Y0, tmin, tmax, nts, du_dt):